 On April 1, 1971, at the age of 56, Fred W. Grause purchased the Peters Coal and Supply Company.
 Fred cut his teeth as owner and operator of the Fred Grause Tile Company.
 Grause helped to transform the business after the disastrous fires within just a few months.

 He constructed a 6,000 sq. ft. concrete building and moved the entrance to the west end of the 200 block of Grandview Avenue.
 In 1971, Fred's youngest child, Kenneth, began work at Peters Coal and Supply as a part-time yard help and driver.
 After graduating from Highlands High School, Ken attended Thomas More College at night so that he could work full-time at the company.

 In January of 1975, the company's name changed to d.b.a.
 Bellevue Home Improvement Center.
 The company shifted away from coal to keep up with the times.
 By the end of the 1970s, Ken and his wife, Denise Lawrence Grause, acquired the company.

-The 1980’s were exciting years.
-In December of 1981, the six thousand square foot addition to the main store building was completed.
-This doubled the square footage of the retail store.
+The 1980s were exciting years.
+In December of 1981, the 6,000 sq. ft. addition to the main store building was completed.
+The expansion doubled the square footage of the retail store.
 In the fall of 1983, two adjacent parcels of land were acquired.
-During the late 1980’s and early 1990’s the lumber yard was completely overhauled with a new main lumber shed, perimeter cantilever racked buildings and concrete pavement.
-In 1990, the main building was remodeled into a Do it center and the name was changed to Pilot Lumber Do it center.
+During the late 1980s and early 1990s, the lumber yard was completely overhauled with a new main lumber shed, perimeter cantilever racked buildings, and concrete pavement.
+In 1990, the main building was remodeled into a Do It Center, and the name was changed to Pilot Lumber Do It Center.

 2015 brought another generation to the Peters Coal and Supply Company.
-Liesl, the middle daughter of Ken and Denise joined the team on a full time basis after working part time while in school.
-There appears to be another family member to lead the business into the next hundred years.
+Liesl, the middle daughter of Ken and Denise joined the team on a full-time basis after working part-time while in school.
+Pilot has over 100 years of supplying quality building materials, and plans to carry on for 100 more!